Luieka224/malimit-java-midterm-output/README.md

 * Remove an Entry
 * View All Entries
 * Update an Entry
-* Remove All Entries
+* Remove All Entries*
-* Search an Entry
+* Search an Entry*
 * Terminate Program

-I've added 2 new funcitonalities that were not included as the requirements but will be useful for users.
+*I've added 2 new functionalities that were not included as the requirements but will be useful for users.